VIVA: Course Mapping Project

 The goal of the VIVA Course Mapping Project is to support the discovery of Open Educational Resources (OER) aligned to Virginia courses.
 Recognizing that competing demands and time constraints present barriers to OER adoption for many instructors, the Course Mapping Project works to consolidate and align OER for high enrollment courses at Virginia higher education institutions.

 The current phase of the Course Mapping Project involves mapping OER to Virginia Community College System transfer courses by working closely through the Transfer Virginia initiative.
-The Course Mapping Project Task Force has been curating and aligning OER to high enrollment transfer courses through the VCCS Transfer Course Mapping Hub on VIVA Open, an OER repository hosted by ISKME.
+The Course Mapping Project Task Force and ISKME curated and aligned OER to high enrollment transfer courses through the VCCS Transfer Course Mapping Hub on VIVA Open, an OER repository hosted by ISKME.

 Once curation for a discipline is complete, Virginia faculty are invited to review OER for the quality of explanation of the subject matter, comprehensiveness, and cultural relevance in consideration for the courses they have been mapped to.
 An endorsement is applied to faculty-reviewed OER and standardized comments are shared through the hub.
 Faculty reviews of curated OER are an essential component to the project as faculty bring expertise and deep understanding of the curriculum and course materials that support student learning.
 The reviews also provide an opportunity to engage with a cohort of faculty from varying Virginia higher education institutions on their experiences reviewing OER.